Sina-kr-AI/Human-Fealings-CNNs/README.md

 ## Challenge

-- During training, the model showed signs of overfitting.
+- In ``src.ipynb``, during training, the model showed signs of overfitting.
 This means the model performed well on the training data but its accuracy on validation/test data decreased.
 To address this issue, techniques such as data augmentation, dropout, and regularization can be considered in future improvements.

+- The overfitting has removed in ``second_src.ipynb``
+  - tips:
+    - batchnormalization
+    - dropout
+    - data augmentation

 ## Dataset structure